 It's honestly hard to get this recipe wrong!
 You can make a few 'mistakes' along the way and still come out with buttery biscuits.
 If you use cold (don't melt) butter you will get a more flaky and puffy biscuit.

-Add chopped-up butter and einkorn flour to a large bowl.
+Add chopped-up butter, salt and einkorn flour to a large bowl.
 Cut butter into the flour using a fork, with your hands (I prefer my hands)

 Add 1 cup of sourdough starter and Gentle Sweet.
 Stir until incorporated.